When making a movie, it’s common for filmmakers to get so excited about a project, that they forget to check and recheck the script.

 Here are 5 tips on getting your screenplay up to par:

 1. Read, read, and re-read.
 Each time ask yourself: “What else can I cut without compromising the story?”

 2. Have other people read the script.
 If they can’t find anything wrong with it, then you need to find new trusted readers.

 3. Have a table read.
 If something sounds like crap, then fix it fast!

 4. After the read, ask if anyone has feedback, good or bad.
-Take what works, ignore the rest.
+Take what works, and ignore the rest.